minghsu0107/kustomize-manifests/README.md

 1. A Kubernetes cluster with version `1.18+`
 2. Slack webhook URL

-You need to replace `slack_api_url` with your webhook URL in `monitoring/all-in-one.yaml` (line 262).
+Take `monitoring-thanos` for example.
+You need to replace `slack_api_url` with your webhook URL in `monitoring-thanos/alertmanager-configmap.yaml`.
 You could also set up emails to which Alertmanager sends notification.
-See details in `monitoring/all-in-one.yaml`.

-3. Dynamic volume provisoner (optional)
+1. Dynamic volume provisoner (optional)

 The default storageclass is `local-path` in this template.
 You need to change it to the storageclass of your provisioner in `patch.yaml`.
 However, K3s has a local path provisioner out-of-the-box.
 So if you are using K3s, you don't have to do any modification.